10 Introduction to Justice, Community and Leadership

 The Praxis courses are a sequence of optional .25-credit courses.
 Offered every semester, these courses enable students to involve themselves in structured community service, environmental, public policy or education-related fieldwork.
 In addition to fieldwork, students meet to discuss their experiences and produce a culminating paper or project.
 These courses may be repeated for credit as content varies.
 Satisfies Community Engagement of the Core Curriculum.
 Offered in the fall and spring.

 196 Senior Capstone I

 This is the capstone course of Justice, Community and Leadership Program.
-Students complete an individual thesis that is designed to integrate L&CS core courses with a group community engagement project, and culminates in a group presentation to the SMC community.
-Prerequisites: all LCS core classes and senior standing.
-Satisfies Common Good and Community Engagement of the Core Curriculum.
+Students complete an individual thesis that is designed to integrate JCL core courses with a group community engagement project, culminating in a group presentation to the SMC community.
+Prerequisites: all JCL core classes and senior standing.
+Satisfies the Common Good and the Community Engagement of the Core Curriculum.
 Offered in the fall.

 190 Senior Capstone II: Assessment and Portfolio (.25)